-It’s certainly easier said then done.
+Certainly easier said than done!
 But it’s recognizing what we can do in this specific scenario and accepting it (even if it sucks)

 Look, I’ve been bed bound for a couple of days and can barely move without excruciating pain.
 But I do know that I’m getting better, slowly.

 I’m surrendering, making the best of this unexpected detour to slow down.
-Treat myself with kindness and appreciate my body’s healing ability.
+Treating myself with kindness and appreciate my body’s ability to heal.

 And this whole slowing down and being easy leads to my next learning: